juniorbird/documentation/README.md

 I tend to use terms like “I expect so” or “it would surprise me if…” rather than “yes” or “no.” I only say “yes” or “no” when I mean “absolutely yes” or “absolutely no.” I see the world as a distribution of outcomes, and won’t say “yes” or “no” unless we’re far enough out on the tails of those possible outcomes; otherwise, I’ll say something that’s within my level of confidence.
 If you want to pin me down to a “yes” or “no”, just ask; I’m fully capable of giving you that answer.

-Thanks for reading, and I’m excited to work with you!.
+Thanks for reading, and I’m excited to work with you!